 What is a Disability?

-- an actual physical or mental impairment that limits major life activities
+- an actual physical or mental impairment that limits a major life activity

-- a record of a physical or mental impairment that limits major life activities
+- a record of a physical or mental impairment that limits a major life activity

 - a condition regarded as being a disability by the employer

 Performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, sitting, reaching, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating and interacting with others.

 Disability harassment occurs when a supervisor, co-worker or a non-employee (such as a client, outside vendor or agent) subjects an individual to unwelcome conduct because of the individual’s physical or mental disability.
 This is unlawful when the individual (1) is disabled or regarded as being disabled; (2) is subjected to unwelcome conduct because of the disability which affects a term, condition or privilege of employment; and (3) the employer knew or should have known about the harassment and failed to take prompt action to stop it.
 Conduct is unwelcome when an individual has to put up with it to remain employed, or when the conduct is so severe or pervasive (common) enough to create a work environment that a reasonable person would find hostile, intimidating or abusive.

 The harasser doesn’t have to be someone from the victim’s same department.
 It can be a supervisor or other employee from another department.
 The victim can be anyone affected by the offensive conduct.
 Harassment may happen without the loss of wages, benefits or a job.